 It was a few decades ago when I first encountered the Atkins diet.
 I could still remember my mum earnestly preparing and fixing special meals for my eldest sister who was trying hard to shed pounds and slim down.
-(We were all growing up teens then.)
+We were all growing up teens then.)
 And perhaps what's most memorable was the incredibly bizarre daily menu for this dieting program; my sister had on her plate steak, salad with creamy dressing, tuna with mayonnaise, roast chicken, omelette, cheese, bacon, pork chops!
-These stuff were ten times better than what we normally would have!
+These foods were ten times better than what we normally would have at home!
 How fortunate (yet ironical) to go on a diet with such rich foods!

 Atkins diet purports that by cutting down carbohydrates significantly, the body goes into a state of ketosis, whereby fat stores are broken down and utilised as fuel for energy.
 The blood sugar levels are regulated and less insulin is secreted.
 In turn, these lower insulin levels direct the body to burn stored fat instead of carbohydrates.
 The body changes from a carbohydrate-burning engine into a fat-burning engine.
 And when this happens some people experience unpleasant effects such as breath odour and constipation.
 Atkins believes that though all the fat in this diet may spike the cholesterol level in the body, this is only temporary and will normalise as weight loss occurs.